wesleyboar/wesleyb-slides-fe-dev/public/slides.md

 The concept of atomic design was applied to the CMS, but the vocabulary of atomic design was not used.

-So, I have created an [annotated screenshot](./images/craft-cms-and-atomic-design.png) that layers the two for a visual of the final result.
+So, I have created—oh, wait, not yet—an [annotated screenshot](./images/craft-cms-and-atomic-design.png) that layers the two for a visual of the final result.

-Also, we can log in to a [live admin interface](https://wes-craft-cms.herokuapp.com/admin/entries) to play around.
+Also, we can log in to a [live admin interface](https://wes-craft-cms.herokuapp.com/admin/entries) to play around, and see [a live website that represents the inteded final product](https://www.vyprvpn.com).

 ---